 Students who complete a 2-year degree in geographic information technologies may seek jobs as GIS technicians or as surveying technicians and apprentices in order to gain the experience needed to become photogrammetrists.
 Popular entry-level job titles include geospatial technician, GIS technician, and surveying aid.

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for cartographers and photogrammetrists are expected to increase 29% from 2014-2024, which is much faster than average.
-Employment for surveyors is expected to decline 2% during that same decade, and employment for surveying and mapping technicians is projected to decline 8%.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for cartographers and photogrammetrists are expected to increase 15% from 2018-2028, which is much faster than average.
+Employment for surveyors is expected to increase 6% during that same decade, and employment for surveying and mapping technicians is projected to also increase 5%.
 Top industries that hired cartographers and photogrammetrists were the architectural and engineering services industry, local government and consulting services.